 The last line in this article is as follows: “You can fool people, but you cannot fool the fish.”

-Another commentary, this one from the environmental community: Deception by dispersal; the great Gulf oil tragedy, post by Natural Resource Defense Council, July 30.
+Another commentary, this one from the environmental community: Deception by dispersal; the great Gulf oil tragedy.

 Trust.
 That’s a feeling severely lacking in the fishing community here.
 No one trusts anyone after three months of anxiety and depression, watching wave and wave of oil pour into their fishing grounds.
 They don’t trust BP, the Louisiana fish and wildlife agencies, the EPA or virtually every politician who parades through these communities with false promises and grandstanding accusations.
 They’ve seen it before during Katrina.
 Now they’re seeing it again.
 Some people who are connected are making good money off the misfortune of others.
 Most are just trying to get by.